Ben Roethlisberger Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 - Note: Roethlisberger's stats vs. Browns date back to 2016.

-- The Browns are giving up 235.6 passing yards per game this season, the NFL's seventh-ranked pass defense.
+- The Browns are allowing 235.6 passing yards per game this season, the NFL's seventh-ranked pass defense.

-- The Browns have allowed 16 touchdowns through the air (2.3 per game).
-They are 30th in the league in that category.
+- The Browns have surrendered 16 touchdowns through the air (2.3 per game).
+They are 30th in the NFL in that category.

 Recent Performances

-- In his Week 6 outing against the Seahawks, Roethlisberger threw for 229 yards while completing 72.5% of his passes, while tossing one touchdown.
+- In his Week 6 matchup with the Seahawks, Roethlisberger completed 72.5% of his passes for 229 yards, while throwing one touchdown.

-- Roethlisberger has thrown for 714 passing yards over his last three games (238.0 per game) and has a 66.7% completion percentage (70-of-105), throwing four touchdown passes with one interception.
+- Roethlisberger has racked up 714 passing yards (238.0 per game) and has a 66.7% completion percentage this year (70-of-105) while throwing four touchdowns and one interception over his last three games.

 Roethlisberger's Pittsburgh Teammates